Ultimate Guide to Hvar Island in Croatia

 What to Do in Hvar…

-You can get incredible views of Hvar Town & the nearby Pakleni Islands from the Spanish fortress above town.
+Get incredible views of Hvar & the Pakleni Islands at the Spanish fortress above town.

-Bonj Les Bains is a great place to lay out & swim for the day, & about a 5-minute walk to Hvar Town.
+Bonj Les Bains is a great place to lay out & swim for the day.

-As you walk west from Hvar Town towards Bonj Les Bains & Hula Hula, this is the nice, wide path you’ll follow, right along the water.
+As you walk west from Hvar Town, this is the nice, wide path you’ll follow along the water.

 Keep walking west along the boardwalk, around the bend to Hula Hula Beach Club Hvar.
-This is a sprawling beach club & bar, where you can grab lounge chairs during the afternoon, or a table if you’d prefer to eat & drink.
-During the day it can be mellow here: but around sunset, it will start getting much more crowded ~ as locals & tourists gather to watch the sunset from a perfect vantage point.
+This is a sprawling beach club & bar, where you can grab lounge chairs during the afternoon, or a table if you want to eat & drink.
+During the day it can be mellow: but around sunset, it will get much more crowded ~ as locals & tourists gather to watch the sunset & mingle.

-My friend Tasha & the crowd at Hula Hula Beach Club, just before sunset.
+My friend Tasha at Hula Hula Beach Club, just before sunset.
 A DJ was playing & people were starting to dance…

-There are a couple ways to jet over to the Pakleni Islands from Hvar Town: from the main ferry dock where you arrived, grab either a group charter for the 15-minute ride ~ or if it’s an off-time, simply charter a private driver yourself (which is what we did, for about $20).
-We went to the isle of Palmizana, where there are several beach & day clubs…& we chose: the Laganini Lounge Bar & Fish House.
-It was exactly what we were looking for: a large property right on the water with multiple docks, cabanas, chaise lounges, good food & drinks, & a fun but not crazy vibe.
+There are a couple ways to reach the Pakleni Islands from Hvar Town.
+From the main ferry dock, grab a group charter for the 15-minute boat ride.
+Or, if it’s an off-time, simply charter a private driver yourself (which is what we did, for about $20).
+We went to the isle of Palmizana, where there are many beach clubs.
+We chose: the Laganini Lounge Bar & Fish House.
+It was exactly what we were looking for: a large property right on the water with multiple docks, cabanas, lounge chairs, good food & drinks, & a fun but not crazy vibe.

 It was the perfect place to spend the day…